Vaanmathi2004/Air_quality_monitor_and_automation/README.md

 # IoT-Based Real-Time Indoor Air Quality Classification and Automated Ventilation Control Using KNN

-This project is an IoT-based indoor air quality monitoring and automation system that uses a K-Nearest Neighbors (KNN) algorithm to classify air quality levels in real-time.
+IoT-based indoor air quality monitoring and automation system that uses a K-Nearest Neighbors (KNN) algorithm to classify air quality levels in real-time.
 It runs on a local server, with data processed and stored locally on your computer.
 The system automatically controls ventilation when pollutant levels are unsafe.

 ## Project Objectives
 - **Real-Time Air Quality Monitoring**: Detect harmful indoor pollutants like VOCs, CO, and LPG.